Description

 'The Maximum Drawdown Duration is an extension of the Maximum Drawdown.
 However, this metric does not explain the drawdown in dollars or percentages, rather in days, weeks, or months.
 It is the length of time the account was in the Max Drawdown.
 A Max Drawdown measures a retrenchment from when an equity curve reaches a new high.
 It’s the maximum an account lost during that retrenchment.
 This method is applied because a valley can’t be measured until a new high occurs.
 Once the new high is reached, the percentage change from the old high to the bottom of the largest trough is recorded.'

-• Looking at the maximum days under water of 675 days in the last 5 years of iShares MSCI Netherlands Index Fund, we see it is relatively greater, thus worse in comparison to the benchmark SPY (488 days)
+• The maximum days under water over 5 years of iShares MSCI Netherlands Index Fund is 675 days, which is larger, thus worse compared to the benchmark SPY (488 days) in the same period.

-• Compared with SPY (199 days) in the period of the last 3 years, the maximum days below previous high of 209 days is higher, thus worse.
+• Compared with SPY (199 days) in the period of the last 3 years, the maximum time in days below previous high water mark of 209 days is larger, thus worse.

 AveDuration: